williamyeny/williamyeny.github.io/_posts/2025-06-11-dragon-fruit.md

 ![dragon fruit plant](/assets/wild-dragon-fruit-plant.jpg){:.w75}

 My second favorite fact is that dragon fruit stems are often beheaded so that a different cactus could be surgically attached on top.
-The process is called grafting, where a scion (the parasite) is grafted onto a rootstock (the stem).
+This process is called grafting, where a scion (the parasite) is grafted onto a rootstock (the stem).

 ![grafted cacti](/assets/grafted-cacti.webp){:.w75}